time4tea/gopro-dashboard-overlay/README.md

 - 0.40.0 BIG CHANGE - Hopefully align metadata with video *much* better.
 Please please raise issues if there are problems.
   - This has been tested with GOPRO Hero 9 and GOPRO Hero 7 - which use two different timing schemes, and appears to work.
   - This changes the way that GPX metadata is aligned with the track, which should also make it better
+  - This might change how points with large DOP are rendered... feedback welcomed about how to do this best
 - 0.39.0 Fix [#29](https://github.com/time4tea/gopro-dashboard-overlay/issues/29)
 - 0.38.0 Fix [#30](https://github.com/time4tea/gopro-dashboard-overlay/issues/30) thanks @tve
 - 0.37.0